 Understanding Fair Use3:13 with Wilt Chaimberlain

-Fair use is an exception to copyright that allows usage of creative works without the copyright holder's permission.
+Fair use is an exception to copyright that allows the usage of creative works without the copyright holder's permission.
 However, it only applies in pretty special situations.
-Let's break down when fair use might come into play, and the four requirements that need to be met.
+Let's break down when fair use might come into play and the four requirements that need to be met.

 Fair use is very much a United States-based idea.
 Canada has a similar concept in their laws, called "fair dealing," and most other countries in the world do recognize exceptions to copyright law for educational purposes.